basquiat-co/basquiat-hr/coding-assignement.md

 - Get the list of documents from the GraphQL API (https://app.st-basquiat.co/graphql/) using the findDemoDocuments query.
 - A screen that displays the list of documents.
-- A detail view for a document ( title, description, pdfUrl )

 ### Comments